mackeylab/bids_ppc_scripts/README.md

 	SINGULARITY_PATH=/share/apps/singularity/2.5.1/bin
 	PATH=${SINGULARITY_PATH}:${PATH}
 	```
+- Freesurfer :
+	Use the 6.0.0-make-fix version if you're going to be brain-editing.
+You will need to add this to your `.bash_profile` or `.bashrc`.
+Check with `echo $FREESURFER_HOME`.
+	More information on the `make-fix` version is [here](https://www.mail-archive.com/freesurfer@nmr.mgh.harvard.edu/msg55648.html).
 	- Python packages in your Conda environment: `python-dateutil, dcm2niix, pandas`
 	You need a *current* version of dcm2niix, do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
 You may need to remove that from your path.
 	```
 	  conda create -n <env-name> python=3.7